Storwartz, 12 km northeast Røros center.

 |2010||extension of the UNESCO World Heritage List inscription includes Storwartz.|

 The Storwartz feltet (Storwartz mining area) was one of Røros Copper Works’ most important mining areas, located northeast of the town Røros.
 Nine mines were operating here between 1645 and 1972.
 The abandoned mine buildings and the remains of the underground mining tunnels are part of the Unesco WHL area of Røros.
 The remains include an overhead cable transportation systems, shaft openings, miners’ barracks, and managers’ houses.
 There is also a system of for water management with dams, water wheel trenches and an extensive network of water channels.
 In the 20th century the ore was transported from Olavsgruva to Storwartz with a cableway, most of the towers still exist.

-The Storwartz mine field is part of the Røros museum.
-It can be visited on self guided trips, the monuments are marked with QR codes.
-After loading the app on your smartphone it will providing information about the buildings.
+The Storwartz minefield is part of the Røros museum.
+It can be visited on self-guided trips, the monuments are marked with QR codes.
+After loading the app on your smartphone it will provide information about the buildings.
 For groups its also possible to book guided tours at the Røros Museum.